 Trump assails ‘Fake Book’ as allies hail ‘political genius’

-The White House has been pushing back hard against the unflattering portrayal of the president in “Fire and Fury,” a supposed tell-all book published Friday about the Trump administration by journalist Michael Wolff.
+The White House has been pushing back hard against the unflattering portrayal of the president in “Fire and Fury,” a supposed tell-all book by Michael Wolff that extensively quotes former top Trump adviser Steve Bannon.

+Bannon, facing intense fire from the White House, issued a statement Sunday expressing “unwavering” support for the president.
+He said his reported criticism of a meeting between son Donald Trump Jr. and a Russian lawyer as “treasonous” was aimed mainly at another campaign aide who should have known the Russians “are not our friends.”

+But Bannon’s statement to the Axios news website did not specifically deny any of his reported comments, nor did it contain a forthright apology for his part in touching off the buzzsaw of criticism spawned by the book.

-Trump tweeted Sunday that the instant bestseller which paints him as disengaged and unstable, with signs of serious memory loss — was a “Fake Book, written by a totally discredited author.”
+Trump tweeted Sunday that the instant bestseller — which paints him as disengaged, ill-informed and unstable, with signs of serious memory loss — was a “Fake Book, written by a totally discredited author.”

-A day earlier, pushing back at Wolff’s suggestion that he lacked stability, Trump called himself a “very stable genius.”
+A day earlier, seeking to refute Wolff’s suggestion that he lacked stability, Trump called himself a “very stable genius.”

-Senior Trump policy adviser Stephen Miller treated the book derisively while insisting that his boss was in fact “a political genius,” in an interview on CNN on Sunday.
+Senior Trump policy adviser Stephen Miller treated the book derisively while insisting that his boss was in fact “a political genius,” in an interview with CNN on Sunday.

-The book’s author, Miller said, “is a garbage author of a garbage book… nothing but a pile of trash.”

-He assailed his former White House colleague Steve Bannon, reportedly a key source for the book, as “vindictive” and “out of touch with reality.”
+Wolff, Miller said, “is a garbage author of a garbage book.”
+He assailed Bannon, reportedly a key source for the author, as “vindictive” and “out of touch with reality.”

+Wolff defended his work on Sunday, telling NBC he “absolutely did not” violate any off-the-record agreements in his reporting but conceding, of the total three hours he said he spent with Trump, that the president “probably did not think of them as interviews.”

+He also portrayed a high level of concern in the White House over whether Trump risks being removed from office as unfit, as is possible — if difficult — under the constitution’s 25th Amendment.

 Meantime, CIA director Mike Pompeo, appearing on Fox News Sunday, insisted that Wolff’s portrayal of Trump was “just pure fantasy.”